Sz0gun/learn-2-learn/README.md

    - Perform integration tests to ensure smooth communication between the bot, OpenAI, and Google Cloud services.

 3. **Refinements**:
-   - As the project progresses, focus on improving performance and adding asynchronous handling for large PDFs and images.
+   - Focus on improving performance and adding asynchronous handling for large PDFs and images.
    - Securely manage API keys and credentials, particularly for production environments.

+---

 ### Goals